Migrating from Workers Sites to Pages

 Cleaning up your old application and assigning the domain

 With your Workers application removed, requests will go to your Pages application.
-Congrats!
-You've migrated your Workers Sites project to Cloudflare Pages.
+By completing this guide, you have successfully migrated your Workers Sites project to Cloudflare Pages.